estebantechdev/prompt-pro/docs/create_and_use_a_pattern_group.md

-# New PromptPro Pattern Groups Tutorial
+# Creating New Pattern Groups

-Here is a complete, clean tutorial to **create and use a pattern group** in your `pp` system.
+Here is a complete, clean tutorial to **create and use a pattern group** for your `pp` application.

 ## What Is A Pattern Group?

-A pattern group is a YAML file that expands into multiple patterns.
+A pattern group is a *YAML* file that expands into multiple patterns.

 Instead of writing: